jameshughes89/cs2XX-ComputerArchitecture/site/topics/memory/memory.rst

 --------------------------------

 * In a typical computer, RAM stores data the computer is using along with the instructions of the programs being run
-* RAM is commonly made up of a large number of memory *locations*
+* RAM is commonly made up of some number of memory *locations*
-* Each of these memory locations stores some data/instruction
-* Each memory location can be uniquely identified with a *memory address* *
+* Each of these locations can be uniquely identified with a *memory address*

-Address is the specific identifier of a location where data is stored Addressability is the amount of information at each location
+* The total number of uniquely identifiable locations is referred to as the *address space*

+* Each of these memory locations stores some data or instruction
+* The amount of data stored in each location is the memory's *addressability*
+* Usually, RAM is *byte addressable*, meaning each memory location can store 1 byte/8 bits of data

 .. figure:: memory_abstract_idea.png
     :width: 500 px